atlassian/github-for-jira/SUPPORT.md

           target_url: http://my-cool-app.com
   ```

-  Then in my .jira/config file I add the following:
+  Then in your .jira/config file you have the following:

 ```
   production:
       - ".*-stable"
 ```

-While it may look like this should work this mapping would expect `23.04-stable` defined in my deployment to be `23.04.-stable`
+While it may look like this should work, this mapping would expect `23.04-stable` defined in your deployment workflow to be `23.04.-stable`

-  One other thing to be aware of, the GitHub for Jira app has it's own environment mapping for deployments:
+ 3. One other thing to be aware of, the GitHub for Jira app has its own environment mapping for deployments:

 ```
   const environmentMapping = {